heig-vd-dai-course/heig-vd-dai-course/14-java-network-concurrency/COURSE_MATERIAL.md

 The main thread is the thread that is created when the application starts.

-It creates other threads to handle other tasks.
+It can create other threads to handle other tasks.

 Think of a thread as a sub-task that can be executed independently of the main program.